John Rogers (actor)

-John Rogers (28 August 1888 – 1 July 1963) was a British stage and film actor active in American cinema.
+John Edward Rogers (28 August 1888 – 31 July 1963) was a British stage and film actor active in American cinema.
+He was the son of English playwright Charles Rogers and brother of actors Charles and Gerald Rogers.

 A character actor, he played a number of supporting roles in the 1930s.
-These grew increasingly smaller during the 1940s were he was often uncredited.
+These grew increasingly smaller during the 1940s where he was often uncredited.
 His final handful of appearances were in television during the 1950s.
 He was often cast in London-set productions, including Raffles and Charlie Chan in London.

+Rogers penned an unpublished autobiography which was used as source material for biographical research into his father.